 Livestream

 The Symposium will be held in person and will also be live-streamed on this webpage on the day of the event.
 Registration is required for all in-person attendees.
 While registration is not required to view the Symposium online, it is strongly encouraged.
 Knowing who is tuning in helps us improve future programming, better understand our audience, and stay connected with those who share an interest in veterans law and advocacy.
 Accordingly, we kindly ask that all attendees, whether joining in person or online, complete the registration form if they plan to attend.
 Please note that in-person attendance and live attendance during the livestream is required to obtain CLE credit.
+A recording of the livestream will be available on this page shortly after the Symposium, but watching the recording does not qualify for CLE credit.

 CLE Information